seth-temp/contain/README.md

 line fix, given the headache it caused me.

-Also submitted a pull request for Execute method where stderr was being suppressed if the command exited nonzero
+Also submitted a pull request for Execute method where stderr was being suppressed if the command exited nonzero.
 [pull request #61](https://github.com/lxc/go-lxc/pull/61)

-## Retrospective
-Hindsight is 20/20, so they say.i A much easier solution to this project would have been a POSIX script that utilizes:
-* chroot
-* taskset
-* ulimit
-* ip net-ns

 # Application
 ## Compiling
 Probably requires go 1.6, since that is what it was written in, although with go's compat promise, you could build with 1.5 and GO15VENDOREXPERIMENT=1

+Compiling may or may not require the lxc-dev (or equivalent) package
 ```sh
 go get && go build -o contain
 ```

+## Requirements
+The package lxc needs to be installed since the library [shells out to lxc-execute](https://github.com/lxc/go-lxc/blob/v2/container.go#L461-L473) as a fallback due to a bug.

 ## Usage
-The package lxc needs to be installed since the library [shells out to lxc-execute](https://github.com/lxc/go-lxc/blob/v2/container.go#L461-L473) as a fallback due to a bug.
 ```
 sudo ./contain <flags> [command]
 IE